FriendsOfREDAXO/installer-action/README.md

 ## 1st step: Adding Secrets

-> This step is not required for FOR add-ons.
+> This step is not required for FriendsOfREDAXO add-ons.
 Jump directly to the 2nd step

 Add your MyREDAXO credentials to your repository secrets. ([GitHub Docs](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository)).